lemonhu/NER-BERT-pytorch/README.md

 - torch >= 0.4.1
 - pytorch-pretrained-bert >= 0.4.0
 - tqdm
+- apex

-**Note**: The tensorflow library is only used for the conversion of pre-trained models from TensorFlow to PyTorch.
+**Note**: The tensorflow library is only used for the conversion of pre-trained models from TensorFlow to PyTorch. apex is a tool for easy mixed precision and distributed training in Pytorch, please see https://github.com/NVIDIA/apex.

 ## Usage